-The sediment was dried, sieved to -80 mesh, ground to -150 mesh, and analyzed for arsenic according to the procedure outlined by Lynch and Mihailov (1963)1 and the modifications noted in the text of the paper accompanying this map.
+The sediment was dried, sieved to -80 mesh, ground to -150 mesh, and analyzed for antimony according to the procedure outlined by Stanton and McDonald (1962)1.
 The values are expressed in parts per million.
 The subdivisions used on the map are arbitrary and based on experience in the district.
-The lowest subdivision can be taken to represent the background in some areas.
-In others the background is slightly higher.
+The lowest subdivision can be taken to represent the background.